Final Thoughts, part 3

 • UR-5 Everything changes (except URs 1 through 4).

 If you are wondering what the linkages are to my rock journal, here is a quick and dirty way to think about those linkages.
 UR-1 harkens back to the scientific information I shared in Chapter 6 that shows that it is so unlikely that a species like us exists that we (i.e., humanity) must serve an important purpose (i.e., we matter to the Universe as individuals and as a species).
 UR-2 has a direct link to my past-present-future diagram in Chapter 9.
 UR-4 has parallels in Chapter 9 to the idea of advancing consciousness and to the dynamic of filling each others’ buckets of faith, hope and love.
 UR-5 isn’t a principle in and of itself, but I’ll say that there is a hint of this when I argue in Chapter 9 that the evolution of consciousness might be a fundamental organizing principle of the universe.
-I would also say that these five rules in their totality relate to a statement in the Preface to my rock journal where I state … “the path to happiness and fulfilment is not found by dwelling on the complexity of the universe, but by identifying what truly matters in the universe.”
-In other words, you’ve got to keep it simple!
+I would also say that these five rules in their totality relate to a statement in the Preface to my rock journal where I state … “the path to happiness and fulfillment is not found by dwelling on the complexity of the universe, but by identifying what truly matters in the universe.”
+In other words, keep it simple!

 You may have noticed that I skipped over UR-3.
 I did that purposefully because, although I did share something about that specific concept in my rock journal, it did not come from my own writing.
 It comes from a set of lyrics from the band, Tool, that I quoted in Chapter 3: